gottacatchenall/OptimalSamplingBiosurveillance/manuscript/supplement.typ

 = A protocol for biodiversity-informed wildlife disease surveillance -- Supplemental Material

+== Example Sensitivity Analysis

+As an example of weight sensitivity analysis, in @sensitivity we apply random noise to each possible value of the weights for the three host species we assess in the second case study.
+The ternary plot in the left of @sensitivity represents each possible combination of weights for three species.
+The color of each point is the sensitivity $S(bold(w))$ for noise drawn from standard Normal distribution with $sigma_("noise")=0.01$ across 100 samples.

+#figure(
+  image("../plots/sensitivity.png", width: 110%),
+  caption: [The sensitivity of the overall priority map to adjusted weights.
+The color of each point on the left ternary diagram is proportional to the sensitivity of each point to nudging weights (see main text).
+Each panel on the right corresponds to the overall priority map at weight values in the corresponding color on the left.]
+) <sensitivity>

+== Methods for incorporating prevalence data with varying levels of spatial and temporal coverage

 #figure(numbering: "1", caption: [Methods for incorporating prevalence data with varying levels of spatial and temporal coverage])[
 #table(
   columns: (12%, auto, auto),